metablaster/WindowsFirewallRuleset/Readme/FirewallParameters.md

 The meaning of this parameter value depends on which parameter it is used:

-1. `"*"` Apply to services only / Apply to application packages only
+1. `"*"` Applies to services only / Apply to application packages only
-2. `Any` Apply to all programs + and services / and application packages / that meet the specified condition
+2. `Any` Applies to all programs + and services / and application packages / that meet the specified condition

 ## Parameter value example